-Kansas State University researchers have evaluated what appears to be a promising vaccine against porcine circovirus Type 2, a virus that researchers predict infects every swine herd in the United States.
+Kansas State University researchers have evaluated what appears to be a promising vaccine against porcine circovirus Type 2.

-The trial showed that in the finishing-phase, the mortality rate for vaccinated pigs was 50 percent less than for unvaccinated pigs.
+The trial showed that the finishing stage’s mortality rate for vaccinated pigs was 50 percent less than for unvaccinated pigs.
 As for growth rate, the vaccinated pigs improved by about 10 percent.
-Results also showed that the average market weight for vaccinated pigs was about 20 pounds heavier for the same number of days to market when compared to unvaccinated pigs.
+Also, vaccinated pigs on average were about 20 pounds heavier at the same days to market compared with unvaccinated pigs.

-"In addition to demonstrating the vaccine's effectiveness, this study highlights the devastating impact this virus can have on swine production," Dritz says.
-"Results from this study suggest that the vaccine will be an effective tool in controlling the disease in pigs caused by PCV2."
+“In addition to demonstrating the vaccine’s effectiveness, these studies highlight the devastating impact this virus can have on swine production,” says Steve Dritz, DVM, Kansas State researcher.
+“The results suggest that the vaccine will be an effective tool in controlling the disease in pigs caused by PCV2.”

-Research also still needs to be done to further evaluate the virus' molecular characteristics, and to develop diagnostic tools, he adds.
-Diagnostic tools will aid in the investigation of how the virus spreads from herd to herd or how the infection develops into severe forms of the disease.
+Research also is needed to further evaluate the virus’ molecular characteristics, and to develop diagnostic tools, Dritz says.
+Diagnostic tools will aid in the investigation of how the virus spreads from herd to herd or how the infection develops into the more severe forms of the disease.